kobayashley/goalie/README.md

 Getting 1: If you add more subclassing, overriding or overloading, or have particularly clean code with good naming, or nice  abstraction (meaning low duplication between your classes) then you'll get a 1.

+ 6. Robustness

+ For this project deliverable you need to make your code more robust!

+ For basic credit of .7:

+ Create your own exception class (named appropriately) Throw your exception when it should be thrown
+ Catch the exception and appropriately handle it at the right point in the call chain Have a finally clause
+ Write tests to check that the exception is thrown in the right situations For full credit of 1:

+ Use an exception hierarchy appropriately, meaning you have different catches for levels of exceptions, or Create multiple kinds of Exceptions, or
+ Catch and recover from the exceptions thrown if files are not found (those ones we told you to just stick in the signatures in earlier deliverables)